KernFerm/electoral-vote-simulator/README.md

 Total Votes Cast: 3
 ```

 ## Features

 - **Simple Voting Simulation:** Users can cast votes for two candidates.
 - **Real-time Feedback:** The program confirms each vote and notifies users of invalid commands.
 - **Final Vote Count:** Displays the total votes for each candidate and the overall number of votes.
+- **CSV Export:** The final results are saved to a CSV file for easy record-keeping and analysis.

 ## Future Improvements